Chalarangelo/30-seconds-of-interviews/questions/html5-semantic-elements-usage.md

 #### Answer

-* <header> is used to contain introductory and navigational information about a section of the page.
+* &lt;header&gt; is used to contain introductory and navigational information about a section of the page.
 This can include the section heading, the author’s name, time and date of publication, table of contents, or other navigational information.

-* <article> is meant to house a self-contained composition that can logically be independently recreated outside of the page without losing it’s meaining.
+* &lt;article&gt; is meant to house a self-contained composition that can logically be independently recreated outside of the page without losing it’s meaining.
 Individual blog posts or news stories are good examples.

-* <section> is a flexible container for holding content that shares a common informational theme or purpose.
+* &lt;section&gt; is a flexible container for holding content that shares a common informational theme or purpose.

-* <footer> is used to hold information that should appear at the end of a section of content and contain additional information about the section.
+* &lt;footer&gt; is used to hold information that should appear at the end of a section of content and contain additional information about the section.
 Author’s name, copyright information, and related links are typical examples of such content.

 #### Good to hear